 Although I’ve drawn a few of my own stories in the last decade, with the exception of Falling Sky (at 80 pages) they’ve all been fairly short.
 At 144 pages, this is by far the longest story I’ve ever attempted to draw myself.
-The book is due to be published by Myriad Editions / New Internationalist in November 2018.
+The book is due to be published by Myriad Editions / New Internationalist on 27th September 2018.

 A New Jerusalem (Myriad Editions / New Internationalist)